WillemB2104/WillemB2104.github.io/_pages/brain.md

 author_profile: true
 ---

-Most of my research starts with something surprisingly simple: a three-dimensional image made up of numbers.
-Each number represents the measured MRI signal intensity at one small cube of space in the head: a **voxel**.
-If a pixel is a single square of a photograph on your screen, a voxel is its three-dimensional counterpart: a tiny block of brain, typically about a millimetre across.
-A whole scan is a stack of these blocks, several hundred thousand of them, each holding a single number.
-Once processed, these numbers can be turned into measurements of brain structure, connectivity, and development.
+Most of my research starts with something simple: a three-dimensional image made of numbers.
+Each number is the measured MRI signal at one small cube of space in the head called a **voxel**, the 3D counterpart of a pixel, typically about a millimetre across.
+A whole scan is a stack of several hundred thousand of these blocks, each holding a single number.
+Processed, they become measurements of brain structure, connectivity and development.

-And this is what those numbers represent: **my brain**.
-Below, you can explore my own structural MRI scan, rendered directly in your browser.
-This is the raw material from which the measurements I work with are ultimately derived.
+And below is a concrete example of what those numbers can represent: **my brain**!
+This is my own structural MRI scan, some of the raw material from which the measurements I work with are derived, rendered directly in your browser,

 **Click or drag** to move the crosshair. **Right-click and drag** to adjust the contrast.
 Once you have clicked into the viewer, **scroll** moves through